TongQM/tongqm.github.io/_posts/2020-05-18-Banking and Finance 1.md

 *Brokers* are agents of investors who match buyers with sellers of securities; *dealers* link buyers and sellers by buying and selling securities at stated prices.

-- Exchanges, where buyers and sellers of securities (or their agents or brokers) meet in one central location to conduct trades.
+- **Exchanges**, where buyers and sellers of securities (or their agents or brokers) meet in one central location to conduct trades.
 Examples: The New York Stock Exchange for stocks and the Chicago Board of Trade for commodities.

-- OTC market, where dealers at different locations who have an inventory of securities stand ready to buy and sell securities "over the counter" to anyone who comes to them and is willing to accept their prices.
+- **OTC market**, where dealers at different locations who have an inventory of securities stand ready to buy and sell securities "over the counter" to anyone who comes to them and is willing to accept their prices.
 The U.S. government bond market is an example.

 #### Money and Capital Markets

-- The money market is a financial market in which only short-term ***debt*** instruments (generally those with original maturity of less than one year) are traded.
+- **The money market** is a financial market in which only short-term ***debt*** instruments (generally those with original maturity of less than one year) are traded.

-- The capital market is the market in which ***longer-term debt*** (generally those with original maturity of one year or greater) and ***equity*** instruments are traded.
+- **The capital market** is the market in which ***longer-term debt*** (generally those with original maturity of one year or greater) and ***equity*** instruments are traded.

 Corporations and banks actively use the money market to earn interest on surplus funds that they expect to have only temporarily.
 Capital market securities are often held by financial intermediaries such as insurance companies and pension funds.